Volume 15, Spring 2021

-- Send three to five poems.
+- Send three to five poems along with a 60-word bio in third person.
 Do not exceed ten pages of single-spaced verse.

-- Send up to 8,000 words (or 30 pages) of double-spaced prose.
+- Send up to 4,000 words of double-spaced prose along with a 60-word bio in third person.
 Please list name and page number on each page of the submission.
-For scholarship, please submit your work in accordance with The Chicago Manual of Style.
+For scholarly work, please submit your work in accordance with The Chicago Manual of Style.

-- Send up to 40 pages of playwriting or screenwriting (excerpts or completed scripts) for consideration.
-Work need not stand alone.
+- Send up to 15 pages of play-writing or screenwriting (excerpts or completed scripts) along with a 60-word bio in third person.
 Please list name and page number on each page of the submission.

-- Please provide the original text with your English translation.
-Also procure publication rights from the original author or authors estate.
+- Please provide the original text with your English translation along with 60-word bios in third person for the author of the original and yourself.
+Also procure publication rights from the original author or author's estate.
 See above for genre guidelines.

 - Please include one to five short pieces.
 Audio should be in MP3 or WAV format, and video should be submitted as Vimeo or YouTube links.
 An individual piece should not exceed about 15 minutes in duration.
 Your cover letter should include a note that gives credit to your collaborators, such as sound engineers, musicians, videographers, video/audio editors, and the like.
 Please also include a 60-word bio in third person.
 If your video is a part of an art project, please also include a 1-paragraph artist statement.